Residential Aged Care means assessment

 We collect financial details of care recipients to complete a Residential Aged Care means assessment.
 We then work out how much a care recipient pays for their care services.

-We use the Aged Care Calculation of your cost of care (SA486) form to collect details of the care recipient’s income and assets.
+Care recipients can complete the Aged Care Calculation of your cost of care (SA486) form online.
+They then need to print, sign and return it to us.
+We use this form to collect their financial details.
 We can then work out how much you’ll get, as an aged care provider, to provide aged care services.

 When the care recipient starts care, you need to enter their details into the online Aged Care Entry Record.
 This is for means assessment data matching.